MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-esp-sii.md

 2. Select the **SIIGenerateItems** executable class that is associated with the **EMCreateItemsController** executable class name.
 3. On the Action Pane, select **Parameters**, and then set up the **TipoOperacion** value for the **Intra-community operation ID** additional field.

-## Reporting to SII system of Spain for multiple VAT registrations
+## <a id="multiple-vat"></a>Reporting to SII system of Spain for multiple VAT registrations

-Starting from version **10.0.22 of Finance**, in case you are using [**Tax service**](https://docs.microsoft.com/en-us/dynamics365/finance/localizations/tax-service-set-up-environment-master-data-lookup?toc=/dynamics365/finance/toc.json) and [**Support multiple VAT registration numbers**](https://docs.microsoft.com/en-us/dynamics365/finance/localizations/emea-multiple-vat-registration-numbers) feature is enabled in the **Feature management** workspace, you can report to SII system of Spain the following reports:
+Starting from version **10.0.22 of Finance**, in case you are using [**Tax service**](https://docs.microsoft.com/en-us/dynamics365/finance/localizations/global-tax-calcuation-service-overview) and [**Support multiple VAT registration numbers**](https://docs.microsoft.com/en-us/dynamics365/finance/localizations/emea-multiple-vat-registration-numbers) feature is enabled in the **Feature management** workspace, you can report to SII system of Spain the following reports:

 - 'Libro de registro de facturas Expedidas': **Record book of issued invoices**,
 - 'Libro de registro de facturas Recibidas': **Record book of received invoices**.